 People may be looking to log in to a website they use frequently, or they may want to navigate to a specific website without typing in the full URL.
 They may have decided the brand or seller they want to buy from, but not the specific model or option.

 This is a very common type of search, and the reason why “facebook” is the most common search phrase on Google today.

 Usually, this type of search includes the brand name with some additional keywords like “login” to help the searcher get to the specific page.
 Examples include:

 How to Use Search Intent in eCommerce SEO

 This doesn’t just work for external searches, either.
 Optimizing for search intent can improve your internal site search SEO, too.

 Understanding these strategic benefits is easier if you conceptualize them in terms of the sales funnel or buyer’s journey.
 Consider the search intent that a buyer will utilize at each stage of their journey and build that into your content strategy:

 - Awareness: When a potential buyer is aware of their problem but not how to solve it, they will use mostly informational searches.
 This is best for optimizing blogs, listicles, and other general content.

 - Consideration: When a potential buyer is trying to decide between potential solutions, they will utilize mostly commercial investigation searches.
-Category pages and landing pages work great when optimized for this intent.
+Buying Guides and Comparison pages work great when optimized for this intent.